project-codeflare/codeflare/deploy/redhat_openshift/README.md

 ### Running examples

-Once in a Jupyer envrionment, refer to [notebooks](../../notebooks) for example pipelines.
+Once in a Jupyter environment, refer to [notebooks](../../notebooks) for example pipelines.
 Documentation for reference use cases can be found in [Examples](https://codeflare.readthedocs.io/en/latest/).